 Opting for stainless steel and silicone straws is the way to go because they are way more durable than the paper straws everyone is using now.
 Just be sure to bring a straw cleaner brush with you so you can wash your straws back at the hotel.
 Check out this guide to Surviving Disney World Without Plastic Straws for more tips!

 Why Bring Food to Walt Disney World?

+Why should you bring food into Disney World?
 Well, the cost of a Disney World vacation really adds up fast.
-If you opt to bring in your own food you could easily be saving $10 per snack (snacks run $4 – $8) and then once you add a drink you will find yourself well over that.
+If you opt to bring in your own food you could easily be saving $10 per snack (snacks run $4 – $8) and then once you add a drink (usually around $4 – $5) you will find yourself well over that.

 I think it’s important that you remember the Florida heat when packing food.
 Not only for what will sit well in your stomach running around on a hot summer day but also what will keep well in a cooler.

-Small snacks are one of my park bag must haves.
-Not only does this save me a ton of money, it also fuels me whenever I need it.
+Small snacks are one of my park bag must-haves.
+Not only does this save me a ton of money, but it also fuels me whenever I need it.
 The light snacks I typically go for include:

 - Granola Bars

 - Beef Jerky